 Second, the velocity of money is not constant.
 It varies over the economic cycle and can move inversely to the quantity of money.
 An increase in M may coincide with a reduction in V, leaving MV unchanged.
 At the onset of the crisis, the velocity of money collapsed.
 It has remained low, though variable, due to the weakness in economic activity.

-Third, the notion that market economies automatically tend to full employment is false, on both theoretical and empirical grounds.
-The neoclassical argument is that unemployment will be eliminated in the long run through adjustments in wages and interest rates.
-The steps of the argument are that: (a) unemployment puts downward pressure on real wages; (b) this results in higher demand for labor and an increase in aggregate employment; (c) the increase in employment results in higher output; and (d) demand adjusts to this higher level of output through price and interest-rate adjustments.
+Third, the notion that market economies automatically tend to full employment is unsupportable, on both theoretical and empirical grounds.
+The traditional neoclassical argument (developed prior to Keynes’ General Theory and later work by neoclassical general equilibrium theorists) was that unemployment will be eliminated in the long run through adjustments in wages, interest rates and other prices.
+The steps of the argument were that: (a) unemployment puts downward pressure on real wages; (b) this results in higher demand for labor and an increase in aggregate employment; (c) the increase in employment results in higher output; and (d) demand adjusts to this higher level of output through price and interest-rate adjustments.

 Step (c) of this argument is reasonable.
-Step (a) is also plausible, although to hold it requires prices not to be falling faster (or rising more slowly) than money wages under conditions of weak demand.
+Step (a) is also plausible, although to hold it requires prices not to be falling relative to money wages under conditions of weak demand.
 However, steps (b) and (d) are based on fallacies of composition (aggregation problems).
-It is not valid to suppose an inverse relationship between real wages and aggregate employment, or between real interest rates and total private investment.
-Another problem for the neoclassical argument is that employment and private investment are dependent on conditions in product markets.
+It is not valid to suppose the existence of a general inverse relationship between real wages and aggregate employment, or between real interest rates and total private investment.
+Employment and private investment are dependent on conditions in product markets.
 Lower wages, for instance, have effects on product demands, which then react back on employment.
-These feedback effects make the neoclassical ‘demand for labor’ and ‘demand for capital’ functions unstable.
 In general, the effects of wage and interest-rate changes at the aggregate level are indeterminate.

-Since there is no automatic tendency to full employment, it is illegitimate to assume that real output is ‘fixed’ at the full employment level in the long run.
-Therefore, if MV increases on the left-hand side of the quantity equation, the corresponding increase in PY on the right-hand side will not necessarily be due to an increase in the price level P. It could be due to an increase in real output Y. In fact, whenever there is unemployment and underemployment, higher spending is likely to result in an expansion of output, not a mere increase in prices.
+Since no automatic tendency to full employment has been established in either theory or practice, it is illegitimate to suppose real output to be ‘fixed’ at the full employment level in the long run.
+Therefore, if MV increases on the left-hand side of the quantity equation, the corresponding increase in PY on the right-hand side will not necessarily be due to an increase in the price level P. It could instead be due to an increase in real output Y. In fact, whenever there is unemployment and underemployment, higher spending is likely to result in an expansion of output, not a mere increase in prices.
 There is competitive pressure on firms to respond to increased demand in this way to protect market share.
 For this purpose, they tend to operate with a planned degree of excess capacity, which enables them to respond to fluctuations in demand without necessarily altering prices.

-The claims that quantitative easing are likely to be inflationary therefore rest on a false theory.
+Claims of quantitative easing being hyperinflationary are therefore unfounded.
 The policy does not result in an expansion of loans, and so cannot cause spending that tests the supply limits of the economy.
 Even if it could succeed in boosting lending and expenditure, the primary effect under conditions of high unemployment and underutilization of productive capacity would be an increase in real output to meet the greater demand.
 Price effects, if any, would be secondary.